MPCA and environmental justice

 - Risk Assessment website : Contains information on the human health effects of exposures to hazardous chemicals and other substances, including information on air and groundwater contaminants, risks in homes and schools, fish advisories, and children’s environmental health.
 Provides information on ways to prevent and reduce exposures to environmental health hazards.

-- The State Demographic Center within the Minnesota Department of Administration analyzes and distributes data from state, Census Bureau, and other sources.
+- Minnesota State Demographic Center within the state Department of Administration analyzes and distributes data from state, Census Bureau, and other sources.

 - Environmental Justice (EJ) Graphic Assessment Tool.
 EPA’s EJ Graphic Assessment Tool can be used to map EPA environmental data in relation to available demographic data (e.g., population density, percent minority population).